DosFox1/128-512-Plus-Pico-Analogue-Board/README.md

 The PCBs themselves can be ordered from your favourite PCB fab house, mine have been ordered from JLCPCB (sorry PCBWay).
 Owing to the fact that the board is a relatively simple two layer design, the boards shouldn't be too expensive.
 The cost of my boards came to $2 for five, but should usually be $4 for five PCBs - regardless - they are cheap!
+The firmware that generates a VGA signal and targets a standard V1 Pico (RP2040 based) has been added to this repository.
+Pico2 (RP2354) and PAL video versions will be added shortly.